- Cultural Practices to Beat the Heat | Part 1

 PART 1 • Cultural Practices to Get Your Crops through the Summer Heat

 Photos of Hawai'i by Lainie Kertesz, Johnny's Territory Sales Representative (Retired)

 "Is it hot enough for you?"

-You've probably heard this greeting more than once during the dog days of summer.
+You've likely heard this greeting more than once during the dog days of summer.
 If you're like most growers, your main concern is less for yourself (you can get out of the heat!) than for your crops.
-Most vegetables — even the ones we think of as "heat-loving" — don't do well when temperatures soar into the 90s and stay there.
+Most vegetables — even the ones we think of as "heat-loving" — don't do well when temperatures soar into the 90s or higher and stay put.
 This 2-part series on heat-tolerance basics can help you put a plan in place now for hotter days ahead.